Water Damage

 Regular Maintenance and Inspection

 The best way to prevent water damage is through regular maintenance and inspection.
-Keep an eye out for discoloration on walls or ceilings (also called water stains), a musty smell, or increased humidity.
+Look for discoloration on walls or ceilings (also called water stains), a musty smell, or increased humidity.
 Regularly inspect your basement, attic, and bathroom.

 Proper Drainage